Savelor/SQLAIRefactor/docs/ConsistentSyntax.md

 ## 1. SELECT *
 When writing SQL queries, using SELECT * should be avoided.
 This statement reads all columns, increasing I/O and memory usage due to potentially unnecessary data retrieval.
 Instead, only select the columns really needed in the code.
 This approach reduces data load, improves query performance, and keeps your code cleaner.
-In the example below, the query has been changed and the ‘*’ has been replaced with only the necessary columns: ProductID and LineTotal.
+In the example below, the ‘*’ has been replaced with only the necessary columns: ProductID and LineTotal.

 <table>
   <tr>